 Martha, along with her sister Mary and brother Lazarus, lived in the same house in Bethany, a small town near Jerusalem.
-Since the Bible does not mention any other member in that family, scholars assume Martha was the eldest and was a widow.
+Since the Bible does not mention the name of any other member in the family, scholars assume Martha was the eldest and was a widow.
 Mary and Lazarus must be single and below 20 years of age because the Jews used to marry before that age.
 Both were living with their elder sister, Martha.
-All the three had a high reverence for Jesus.
-Martha welcomed him to her house whenever he passed through Bethany enroute Jerusalem.
-The gospels document three of Jesus’ visit to her house that were significant.
+All the three had high reverence for Jesus.
+Martha welcomed him to her house whenever he passed through Bethany en route to Jerusalem.
+The gospels document three of Jesus’ visits to her house that were significant.

-Martha’s family must be above average in financial status because they had a house large enough to accommodate guests for stay and discussion.
+Martha’s family must be above average in financial status because they had a house large enough to accommodate guests for stays and discussions.
 Mary could buy “costly perfumed oil made from genuine aromatic nard” (Jn 12:3) worth “three hundred days’ wages” to anoint the feet of Jesus (Jn 12:5).
 Their source of income is unknown.

-The Catholic church used to celebrate Martha’s annual feast on July 29.
-Pope Francis combined this feast with that of Mary and Lazarus on the same date from July 29, 2021.
-Formerly, there was a wrong identification of Mary of Bethany with Mary of Magdala, whose annual feast falls on July 22.
+The Catholic Church used to celebrate Martha’s annual feast on 29 July.
+Pope Francis combined this feast to be observed with that of Mary and Lazarus on the same date from 29 July 2021.
+Formerly, there was a wrong identification of Mary of Bethany with Mary of Magdala, whose annual feast falls on 22 July.
 The present understanding is that they are different, and so in 2021, Pope Francis liturgically affirmed the separation of the two.
-Hence, the Catholic church celebrates Mary of Bethany’s feast on July 29 along with her siblings, Martha and Lazarus.
+Hence, the Catholic Church celebrates Mary of Bethany’s feast on 29 July along with that of her siblings, Martha and Lazarus.

 Martha and Mary

-(Lk 10:38) As Jesus and his disciples were on their way, he entered a village and a woman called Martha welcomed him to her house.
+As Jesus and his disciples were on their way, he entered a village and a woman called Martha welcomed him to her house (Lk 10:38).

 During his public ministry, Jesus had no permanent residence because he was constantly on the move, preaching the gospel and helping the less fortunate.
 He ministered in the synagogues and public places of various villages and towns.
 The close disciples, especially the apostles who left everything to follow Jesus, accompanied him.
 They stayed at the houses of generous people who welcomed them to their residence.
-When Jesus sent his apostles to preach the neighboring villages during his public ministry, he instructed them, “Wherever you enter a house, stay there until you leave from there” (Mk 6:10).
-Similarly, when he sent out his seventy-two disciples to preach, he told them, “Stay in the same house and eat and drink what is offered to you, for the laborer deserves his payment.
-Do not move about from one house to another.”
-(Lk 10:7).
+When Jesus sent his apostles to preach in the neighbouring villages during his public ministry, he instructed them, “Wherever you enter a house, stay there until you leave from there” (Mk 6:10).
+Similarly, when he sent out his seventy-two disciples to preach, he told them, “Stay in the same house and eat and drink what is offered to you, for the labourer deserves his payment.
+Do not move about from one house to another” (Lk 10:7).
 Jesus also followed the same policy.
 Wealthy families had upper rooms in their houses for guests to stay and meet.
 Jesus used such facilities of his well-wishers for himself and his companions.

 he entered a village

 Though Luke did not specify the name of the village, according to John, it was Bethany where Martha and her siblings lived (Jn 11:1; 12:1).
-Bethany was near Jerusalem in Judea to the south of the Mount of Olives.
-John reports it as the village of Mary (Jn 11:1) since Mary, the sister of Martha, became popular in the early church because of her devotion to Jesus and her anointing of Jesus six days prior to his passion (Jn 12:1-8).
+Bethany was near Jerusalem in Judaea to the south of the Mount of Olives.
+John reports it as the village of Mary (Jn 11:1) since Mary, the sister of Martha, became popular in the early Church because of her devotion to Jesus and her anointing of Jesus six days prior to his death and burial (Jn 12:1-8).

-Since Martha was the eldest in the family, she was the head of the house.
-So, Luke reports it as Martha’s house.
-She invited Jesus to her house and took the responsibility as the host to set up the rooms and feed Jesus, his disciples, and others who gathered to listen to his teachings.
+Martha invited Jesus to her house and took responsibility as the host to set up the rooms and feed Jesus, his disciples, and others who gathered to listen to his teachings.
 Her initiative and leadership are clear from her approach to meet and greet Jesus when he came to Bethany on the fourth day after the burial of Lazarus.
 “When Martha heard that Jesus was coming, she went to meet him; but Mary sat at home.
 Martha said to Jesus, ‘Lord if you had been here, my brother would not have died.
 But even now I know that whatever you ask of God, God will give you’” (Jn 11:20-22).
 Later, when Jesus came to her house for dinner, Martha served while Lazarus reclined at the table with Jesus and Mary anointed his feet with perfumed oil (Jn:1-3).
 Hence, Martha was an active, responsible, and hospitable woman with leadership qualities.

-When Jesus arrived at a house as a guest, the news would spread and people from the neighborhood gathered to see Jesus and to get favors from him.
+When Jesus arrived at a house as a guest, the news would spread and people from the neighborhood gathered to see, listen, and to obtain favours from him.
 So, besides the synagogues and public places, Jesus preached the gospel and healed the sick at the houses where he stayed.
 The families considered it as a privilege for them to have such a dignitary as their guest.
 They were happy that Jesus was making use of their house as a place of blessing for the public.